grip-on-software/prediction-site/README.md

   and domain name, although this is not necessary as it is assumed that the prediction site and prediction data are hosted under the same domain and path.
 If it does have a domain, then the prediction data may be loaded from an API there (but only outside of development).
+In a production site, this will likely have to be an absolute URL (either with protocol or domain name or with just an absolute path on this server).
 - `path`: The relative path at which the prediction site is made available on the server.
 This is probably the same as the `prediction_url`, but may be relevant to set to something else, for example if the URL includes a protocol and domain name.
+For a production site, the default value of the empty string is likely insufficient, as it will not allow relative paths to resources to succeed when a rewritten URL with subpaths is used.
+It should also not be set to `.` like in other visualizations as this is added as a prefix to some resource requests, and it should therefore end in a slash if it is not empty.
 - `language`: The language code of the default language of the site.
 - `branches_url`: The URL pointing to a JSON endpoint that specifies the currently available branches of prediction results.
 If available, the JSON in